lhukp/Witchery/README.md

 ### Slash commands (general)

-This addon provids the following general slash commands.
+This addon provides the following general slash commands.

 To reload the UI
 ```